AFIT-R/afit-r.github.io/analytics/predictive/ts_exploration.md

 ## Autocorrelation of Time Series {#acf}

 Another way to look at time series data is to plot each observation against another observation that occurred some time previously.
-For example, you could plot $y_t$ against $y_{t−1}$.
+For example, you could plot $$y_t$$ against $$y_{t−1}$$.
 This is called a lag plot because you are plotting the time series against lags of itself.
 The `gglagplot()` function produces various types of lag plots.

 The correlations associated with the lag plots form what is called the "autocorrelation function".
 When these correlations are plotted, we get an ACF plot.
 The `ggAcf()` function produces ACF plots.